 Interior

-In case you own a pet, their fur can even embed in your bed, carpet, or sofa.
-Not only does this pose a health concern, but I am sure you do not want the hair to stick on your clothes and body as well.
+If you own a pet, their fur can be embedded in your bed, carpet, or sofa.
+This poses a health concern, and I am sure you do not want the hair to stick to your clothes and body.

 What Is Included in RV Detailing?